 Unlocking a T-Mobile phone

-Like the other carriers listed here, there are several things to keep in mind if you want to unlock your T-Mobile phone:
+T-Mobile may well be the Uncarrier, but it has some very similar criteria for unlocking to other carriers.
+Here’s what you’ll need to keep in mind if you want to unlock your T-Mobile phone:

 - It must be a T-Mobile device.